isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 and moved to executing the workflow using `Cromwell <http://cromwell.readthedocs.io/en/develop/>`_ , a 'workflow management system' that can operate in the Google cloud.

-So again, starting with a collection of bam files, we're going to bin sequence reads by GC content, and produce a single output file that we can use to make a plot.
+So again, starting with a collection of bam files, we're going to bin sequence reads by GC content, and produce a single output file summarizing all the input files.

-Using the same `dockerized tools as last time (tool reuse!) <https://hub.docker.com/r/biocontainers/samtools/>_` , we're going to be using Cromwell to run the workflows.
-You can find installation instructions `here <http://cromwell.readthedocs.io/en/develop/>_`.
+Using the same `dockerized tools as last time (tool reuse!) <https://hub.docker.com/r/biocontainers/samtools/>`_ , we're going to be using Cromwell to run the workflows.
+You can find installation instructions `here <http://cromwell.readthedocs.io/en/develop/>`_.
 Also install 'womtool', availble in the same location as cromwell.